Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Context and motivation

 With the development of historical text corpora, computational and statistical techniques, and the recent advancement of neural networks, linguists have more resources for investigating semantic change on an automatic and/or large-scale manner.
 In Computational Linguistics and Natural Language Processing, lexical semantic change is usually operationalised as a measurable difference in a word’s usage across time-sliced corpora.
-Rather than observing meaning change directly, researchers model it through changes in distribution: if a word occurs in different linguistic contexts in period 1 than in period 2, this is taken as evidence that its meaning has shifted \citep{tahmasebi_computational_2021}.
+Rather than observing meaning change directly, researchers model it through changes in distribution: the differences in the different linguistic contexts between 2 periods are taken as evidence of semantic changes \citep{tahmasebi_computational_2021}.
 This development has also created the need for shared tasks and benchmark datasets, which provide a common basis for evaluating systems in a more comparable and systematic way, rather than relying only on isolated case studies \citep{schlechtweg_semeval-2020_2020}.